bridgewwater/gin-api-swagger-temple/README.md

 ## for what

 - this project used to gin api server
+- use this template, replace list below
 - [ ] rename `github.com/bridgewwater/gin-api-swagger-temple` to your api package name
+    - [ ] rename `bridgewwater` to your project owner name
+    - [ ] rename `gin-api-swagger-temple` to your project name

 ## Contributing